-Two years ago I wrote a post about Festus entitled “My boy turns 8: 8 things you didn’t know about him”, here is the link if you want to read it.
+Two years ago I wrote a post about Festus entitled “My boy turns 8: 8 things you didn’t know about him”.

 Today I’m sharing 10 more things about him.
 He is so precious to me and I was so happy to celebrate his birthday, singing happy birthday to him (a few times, he loves that, sits and wags his tail).

 Before the NYE last year we got some party poppers.
 We knew he was not bothered at all by loud noises like fireworks and that he tries to steel the cork each time my husband opens a bottle of Champagne or Prosseco.
 I popped one to see if he gets scared and he was indifferent.
 So, on NYE we popped them, without anticipating how excited Festus will get.
 He was running around the house trying to catch the paper confetti.
 He was hilarious.
 So, for his birthday, I got two packs for him.
 We played with one the day before his birthday and with the other one on his birthday.
 We left the grass uncut so we would see the paper easily and pick it afterwards.
 After that we played with him and he loved it.

 Enjoy a couple more pictures of him with the party poppers.
 He was interested in eating them, and I managed to snatch all of them from his mouth, before he could, accidentally, ingest one.

 2. He remembers what face cream I’m using.

 I noticed this when I was trying lots of cream samples.
 On the days I opened a new one, he would sniff my face very curious.
 This happened again and again for those two weeks when I was going through all the samples I had.
 After that I’ve paid attention to him, to see if he knows if I used a new cream.
 He knows.
 On the first day I apply a new cream, he will sniff my face.
 He doesn’t do that the next day.